Compulsive Addictive

 Offenders naturally attract victim types & visa versa.

 The two play off each other which is an understatement.
+A match made in heaven.

 Offenders are generally takers & users who often times exhibit aggressive predatory behaviors.